thenewobjective/thenewobjective.github.io/_drafts/social-issues/a-laymans-view-of-covid.md

 of COVID infection after receiving only a single dose or [reports](https://www.msn.com/en-us/news/us/new-york-congressman-who-got-vaccine-diagnosed-with-covid/ar-BB1cKMAV) of infection immediately after the second dose.

-Assuming you [trust the CDC](#can-the-cdc-be-trusted), note that they have a system of [reporting adverse reactions](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html).
+Assuming you [trust the CDC](#can-the-cdc-be-trusted), note that they have a system of [reporting adverse reactions](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html) referred to as [VAERS](https://vaers.hhs.gov/).

+Note that these vaccines have been authorized for emergency use.
+Also note that they have been granted legal immunity for any side-effects they may cause.

 March 8, 2021: